ELELAB/LipidDyn/README.md

-# LypidDyn: A computational microscope to scrutinize membrane properties at the organelle-level
+# LipidDyn: A computational microscope to scrutinize membrane properties at the organelle-level

-We have built an automated computational pipeline, implemented in Python 3, LypidDyn, for the accurate analysis of the structural properties and dynamics of lipid bilayers simulations that can be used to validate the ensembles against experimental data.<br/>
+We have built an automated computational pipeline, implemented in Python 3, LipidDyn, for the accurate analysis of the structural properties and dynamics of lipid bilayers simulations that can be used to validate the ensembles against experimental data.<br/>
 <br/>